mozilla-services/contile/docs/API.md

 ### Fetch Tiles

 Return candidate tiles.
-The following user information is captured and [shared](https://github.com/mozilla-services/contile/blob/main/src/adm/tiles.rs) with our advertising partners:
+The following user information is captured and [shared][tiles_rs] with our advertising partners:

 |item | description | derived from | normalization method |
 |--|--|--|--|